To Crate or Not to Crate? The Basics of Crate Training

 The Size of the Crate Matters

-You also want the crate to feel cozy, but don’t go too small.
-You want your dog to be able to stand up, lie down and rearrange himself comfortably.
+When it comes to the basics of crate training the first step is choosing the correct crate for your dog.
+You want the crate to feel cozy, but not tiny.
+Your dog should be able to stand up, lie down and rearrange himself comfortably.

 If you have a puppy that is going to be growing a lot you can use a divider and install it inside of an adult sized crate.
 Solid plastic crates are great for trips and can work in your home, especially if you have a dog that tends to be over stimulated by visuals.
 If you choose wire crate you can make it more cozy by using blankets on the surface and hanging some over the side.